hydephp/develop/docs/creating-content/documentation-pages.md

 ### Sidebar labels

-The sidebar items are labeled with the `label` property.
+The sidebar items are labelled with the `label` property.
 The default label is the filename of the file.
 You can change it with the following front matter:

 ```yaml